codyarvonen/wordle/README.md

 # wordle
-Teaching AI to play the game World
+Teaching AI to play the game Wordle